Noaaan/MythicMetals/PATCHNOTES.md

 a maxed Gilded Midas Gold Sword one more time...
 Some even say it comes with a special ability which should help with obtaining more gold.

 Are you ready to become the ultimate sword-smith?

+## Mythril Drill Upgrades
+The old drill crafting required a Smithing Table to upgrade the drill.
+You can now right-click Drill Upgrade Items onto it instead.
+These have a special tooltip indicating that they can be put into the drill.

 ## Other changes
 - Reduced the mining level of the Unobtainium Storage Block (Mythic/Metallurgium -> Netherite)